Modeling of, for, and with Digital Twins

 There exists a plethora of definitions for Digital Twins (DTs).
 Although there is a rough convergence toward a common definition, there is no consensus about what a digital twin actually comprises.
 We have found differences in the definition given in publications, such as issues of narrowness, by focusing on specific use cases, domains, or technologies in the definition.
 The most prominent and earliest manifestation of the digital twins concept was simulation of the physical twin (or more precisely the Cyber-Physical System, consisting of a physical part and an embedded part for controlling software).

 It seems natural to argue that the digital twin accompanies the physical twin during operation, as well as in the early engineering phase, during maintenance and after the system is retired.
-As a consequence, the RWTH Cluster of Excellence “Internet of Production” suggested the following definition for a digital twin [DMR+20]:
+As a consequence, the RWTH Cluster of Excellence “Internet of Production” (mainly Mechanical Engineering and Computer Science) suggested its own definition for a digital twin [DMR+20].
+This definition is meanwhile updated and in detail discussed as Digital Twin, V2.0.
+Its core definition:

-- A set of models of the system,
+- a set of models of the system and

-- Provides a set of services to use the data and models purposefully with respect to the original system.
+- provides a set of services to use both purposefully with respect to the original system, and

 From our first observation, the set of engineering models helps to understand the system in the physical world, e.g., structure, behavior, physical, geometrical or mathematical models.
 These models about the physical twin might be very usable, e.g., to create parts of the digital twin.
 For example, collecting data in digital shadows is one possibility, but if the internal structure or the desired behavior of a physical component is not known, it is more difficult to evaluate the collected and aggregated data than if the collected data are compared to the intended outcome documented in the engineering models.
 This allows stakeholders to observe and potentially automatically react to illegal states, as well as optimize any suboptimal behavior of a system.
 DevOps approaches to system development may benefit greatly from such a close connection between physical and digital twins.